vmware-samples/cloud-native-storage-self-service-manager/docs/book/deployment/basicauth.md

 b.
 Delete the namespace and run the deployment script again.

 ### Deploy the application
 * After preparing the config, use the following command to deploy CNS manager on the cluster.

 ```
 > cd deploy
 > ./deploy.sh <namespace> <path-to-sv_kubeconfig> <path-to-vc_creds.json> <CNS manager endpoint> <authType> <(tls flag)true|false> <BasicAuth Username(required with basicauth)> <BasicAuth Password(required with basicauth)> <path-to-tls.key(required if tls enabled)> <path-to-tls.pem(required if tls enabled)>
 ```

+Note: The basicauth username and password used here is what admin chooses while deploying this application, and it may not be same as the vCenter username and password.

 For example
 ```